 To succeed in life, Caucasian children learned that they must work out on their own.
 While Asian children are taught that their boss will take care of their needs if they are hard working.

-To prevent the possibility of becoming an easy target, Asian Americans should speak out and demand equal treatment in accordance with law.
-Employers and managers, on the other hand, should take extra effort to manage a diverse workforce and consequently gain the advantages of a cross-cultural workplace.
+To prevent the chance of becoming an easy target, Asian Americans should speak out and demand equal treatment in accordance with law.
+Employers, on the other hand, should take extra effort to manage a diverse workforce and later gain the advantages of a cross-cultural workplace.

-Pam Montero is connected with an international manpower recruitment agency headquartered in Singapore.
+Pam Montero is connected with an international manpower recruitment agency based in Singapore.